-You can purchase our lighted bottles, bottle lamps, bottle candle holders, planters and other hand crafted items made in Minnesota right through our GlassBottleCrafts shop on Etsy.
+When we first started making bottle lamp we had our own Etsy shop.
+You were able to purchase our lighted bottles, bottle lamps, bottle candle holders, planters and other hand crafted items through our GlassBottleCrafts shop.

 Even though we live in an instant gratification kind of world, there are still millions of us that take the time and effort to learn a new hobby.
 Some of us get into the recycle movement and turn anything from glass bottles to coffee filters into whimsical art and crafts.

 Having a rewarding hobby is great, but what do you do when your home gets overfilled with all of your creative outlets.
-Why?
-You start selling your art and craft projects of Etsy of course.
+You start selling your art and craft projects on Etsy of course.

 Here are some very useful tips for the hobbyist to sell your crafts on Etsy: